dyhazard/Phase2.1MultStateModPackage/README.md

 3. Directory with the LocalPatientSummary.csv file ("dir.LocPatSum")
 4. Directory for the output (dir.output)

-Note: Missing dates in the LocalPatientSummary.csv should be given "1900-01-01"
+Note: Missing values in the LocalPatientSummary.csv should be given "NA"

 # Run the following script in R